mdef/node-narodmon/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory or in userDir (~./.node-red/) of your Node-RED install

         npm install mdef/node-narodmon